reframejs/reframe/docs/overview.template.md

    - add error logging, analytics logging, etc.
    - you can have full control of the hydration process
  - transpilation & bundling
-   - The webpack config Reframe uses is almost fully customizable (Reframe assumes almost)
+   - The webpack config Reframe uses is pretty much fully customizable (Reframe works with almost any arbitrary webpack config)
    - use typescript

 Among others you can use a
 custom webpack config (there is almost no restriction about the webpack config Reframe is consuming),